Atom-iQ/framework/packages/core/README.md

 - [Element Refs](#element-refs)

 # Component
-- First thing worth to note, is that **Rx UI Suite** is designed in Functional Programming and Reactive Functional Programming paradigms and doesn't allow **Class Components**, that you probably already know from **Virtual DOM** libraries such as **React**
+- First thing worth to note, is that **Reactive UI** is designed in Functional Programming and Reactive Functional Programming paradigms and doesn't allow **Class Components**, that you probably already know from **Virtual DOM** libraries such as **React**
 - **Rx Component** is just a function, that looks almost the same as **Functional Component** in